WHAT IS PRP?

 -

-After we formulate a diagnosis, the providers at Carolina Nonsurgical Orthopedics will have a discussion with the patient about both concentration and volume of the PRP being injected.
+After we formulate a diagnosis, the providers at Carolina Nonsurgical Orthopedics will have a discussion with the patient about both concentration, dose, and volume of the PRP being injected.
 This is critical to involve the patient as we need to set expectations for the procedure itself and for the number of treatments that might be required.

 -